imonja/grpc-kt/README.md

 - Methods can be easily swapped or mocked for testing
 - Implementation can be provided as lambda functions or method references
 - No need to create a class that extends a base class
+- **Partial implementation**: Only implement the methods you need - unimplemented methods will automatically throw `UNIMPLEMENTED` status exceptions

 ## Gradle Plugin Configuration